ModelEarth/observable/modelearth/README.md

 Error: no such file or directory, open 'docs/example-dashboard.md'

 To publish (Haven't done this yet.
 Using GitHub Desktop instead.):
+How do we toggle between self-hosting and deploying to Observable?

 	yarn deploy

 If you are hosting on GitHub, turn on Github Pages.

+How do we run either of the following?
+These are at the bottom here: https://model.earth/observable/

+	yarn observable
+	yarn observable help